 Photo from Unsplash

-While the bride takes on most of the wedding planning stress, we have to give it up for the MVPs behind the scenes: the bridesmaids.
+While the bride takes on most of the wedding planning stress, we have to give it up for the MVPs behind the scenes: the bridesmaids who are by their side through everything.

-Apart from the month to yearlong preparation, there is a D-day for maids of honour and bridesmaids: the hen party to help the bride bid adieu to her single days.
+One of the most important tasks a bridesmaid is trusted with is the hen party to help the bride bid adieu to her single days.

 We know this can seem like a heavy task so we’ve prepared a checklist to make sure your hen party’s a blast: